shahabmohammadi/Portfolio.Django.LinkShortner/README.md

 1. Open your browser with `http://127.0.0.1:8000/` address and enjoy this project.

-For a detailed tutorial, checkout my blog [Tutorials](http://shahabmohammadi.github.io).
+Please checkout my page on [Github.io](http://shahabmohammadi.github.io) thanks.